 For admission to the MAIR program, prospective students should:

 - Be a GVPT major

-- Have taken coursework in International Relations and Quantitative Methods
+- Have taken coursework in International Relations and at least one course in Quantitative Methods

 - Have an overall GPA of 3.0 or higher.

 The 2021 - 2022 MAIR Application can be found here.

 IMPORTANT: This application cannot be saved.
 In order to submit this application, you will need your 2021 – 2022 course plan, statement of purpose, and unofficial UMD transcript.
 The statement of purpose should be no longer than two typed, double-spaced pages in 12 point font explaining why you are applying to this program and articulate your interest in International Relations.
 Please also explain how your prior coursework in GVPT has prepared you for this Masters program.